 Returning to School After a Concussion

 If your teen has ever had a concussion, then you know that recovery can be a lengthy process.
 Previously, treatment guidelines for concussions advised complete inactivity or “cocoon therapy” after suffering a brain injury.
-Patients were told to reduce their activity as much as possible, and to remain in a darkened room with little visual or physical stimuli, until all concussion symptoms were gone.
+Patients were told to reduce their activity as much as possible.
+Specifically, they were told to remain in a darkened room, with little visual or physical stimuli, until all concussion symptoms were gone.

-In early 2017, the Concussion in Sport Group, an international panel of concussion experts, released new treatment guidelines for treating concussions.
-Instead of complete rest, the new treatment guidelines now recommend an initial period of rest for 24-72 hours, followed by a return to limited activity.
+In early 2017, the Concussion in Sport Group, an international panel of concussion experts, released new treatment guidelines for concussions.
+Instead of complete rest, the new guidelines recommend an initial period of rest for 24-72 hours.
+After the rest period, the patient can return to limited activity.

-“What research now shows is that the brain needs stimulation to improve,” says Dr. Elizabeth Pieroth, PsyD, ABPP, a board-certified neuropsychologist and associate director of the sports concussion program at NorthShore University HealthSystem in Glenview, Illinois.
+“What research now shows is that the brain needs stimulation to improve,” says Dr. Elizabeth Pieroth, PsyD, ABPP, associate director of the sports concussion program at NorthShore University HealthSystem.
 “Under the old ‘lying around doing nothing’ theory, patients who were lying in a dark room with no stimuli weren’t improving.
 We know the brain is always active—we can’t simply turn it off.
 The research indicates that movement and stimulation actually aid in recovery and help the brain to heal.”